Neeraj4002/Dark_Matter_NexBo/README.md

 ## 🚀 Key Features

-### NexBo Chat
+- ### NexBo Chat
-An AI-powered chatbot that answers financial questions, provides investment advice, and offers stock recommendations.
+An AI-powered chat interface that answers financial questions, provides investment advice, and offers stock recommendations.
 Simply toggle "Recommendations Mode" to get personalized stock picks based on your budget and preferences.
+It gives comprehensive recommendation report when asked for it.

-### Learning Hub
+- ### Learning Hub
 A structured educational platform featuring:
-- **Beginner, intermediate, and advanced tracks**
+- **Beginner, intermediate, and advanced levels**
-- **Key financial book summaries** with interactive lessons
+- **Key financial book summaries** with interactive lessons and quizzes
-- **Book-specific chat** that lets you ask questions about the concepts as you learn
+- **Book.ai** - is a BookRAG that lets you ask questions about the concepts as you learn

 ## 🛠️ Technology Stack